PSX Globalization Summary

 When the SBC Core receives a globalized number in Request-URI, it uses that number to populate the called number in the policy request.
 The PSX uses the received number for call processing.
 However, when the Request-URI contains a number in "local number + phone-context" format, only the local number (represented by the user part of SIP URI ) is populated as the called number in policy request which the PSX uses for call processing.
 In this scenario the phone-context received in the incoming SIP message is not honored and hence not used for call processing.
 The SBC honors phone-context received in R-URI using the

 honorPhoneContext flag configurable in the Feature Control Profile.
 When this flag is enabled, phone-context received in R-URI is honored and local number+phone-context is used for call processing.

-Currently in PSX, a local number can be globalized using the globalization profile.
-When the “Globalize Flag” in the Globalization profile is enabled, the PSX copies the country code to the policy response and indicates to SBC that number has been globalized and to prepend the CC to called number before sending out the message to next hop.
+Currently, a local number is globalized from the PSX using the globalization profile.
+When the “Globalize Flag” in the Globalization profile is enabled, the PSX copies the country code to the policy response and indicates to the SBC that number is globalized, and to prepend the CC to called number before sending out the message to next hop.
 The SBC uses the country-code received in policy response and appends to it a '+' followed by the called number and sends the global number is Egress Request-URI and To Header.

 The SBC allows the configuration of a phone-context parameter length (

 phoneContextParameterLength in IP Signaling Profile) in an Egress message when the number is globalized in PSX.
 If the

 phoneContextParameterLength is configured for value "n", then first "n" digits of the number are used as phone-context, and the remaining digits are used as local number in egress message.
 A default value of "0" means this parameter is not used.